If you like to hunt wild hogs on a regular basis, listen up. Here are the three best calibers to do it with!

 Some hog hunters only want to shoot at "Hogzilla," while others prefer to pick off the little guys for bettering eating.
 From Florida to Texas to California, they're getting out of control.

-No matter what camp you're in, you have to check out these American hog destroyers!
+No matter what camp you're in, you have to check out these ammo hog destroyers, based on the evidence shared in each entry's video.

 1. .308 Winchester

 It seems firearms chambered in .308 Win. get the job done the best.
 Some great firearm choices for hog hunting, when chambered in .308, are the Smith and Wesson M&P 10 and the Browning BAR ShorTrac Hog Stalker.

-If for some reason you have doubts about shooting this ammo at a wild boar, just take a look at the what happens at the 3:25 mark in the video!
+If for some reason you have doubts about shooting this ammo at a wild boar, or anything while big game hunting, just take a look at the what happens at the 3:25 mark in the video!

 2. .30-06 Springfield

 Very similar to the .308, the .30-06 has been one of the most widely used whitetail deer hunting rifles a long, long time.
 Well, guess what?
 It works great for shooting hogs, too.
 This caliber is accurate, powerful and deadly, even in the hands of novice hunters.

 To check out a great summation of the differences between the way each performs in the field, listen to this guy break down the nitty gritty.

 3. .270 Winchester

 Also known as a deer rifle, the .270 is just simple and effective.
-With the right shot placement, a bolt-action .270 packs enough punch and penetration to get the job done on the little piglets, as well as the full-grown feral hogs!
+With the right shot placement on a broadside pig, a bolt-action .270 packs enough punch and penetration to get the job done on the little piglets, as well as the full-grown feral hogs!

 Be sure to jump to the 4:55 mark in the video to see the way a .270 can make a Texas hog drop right in its tracks from long range!